Providing Energy Assistance

-The Low Income Home Energy Assistance Program (LIHEAP) was created by Congress to help our nation’s low income households stay warm during the winter and cool in the summer.
-This critical program provides federal funding to help natural gas customers who struggle with home heating and cooling bills during times of extreme weather.
+The Low Income Home Energy Assistance Program (LIHEAP) was created by Congress to help low-income households.
+This critical program provides federal funding to help natural gas customers who struggle with home energy bills, especially during times of extreme weather.